 }

 The example may seem rather useless now, but over time you will learn about the various constructs that are possible to use in the body of your functions.
-This is a powerful tool that will save you dozens of hours in development.
+It is a powerful tool that will save you dozens of hours in development.

 construct and the $result

 .
-This will reduce the amount of code.
-Be careful - only use expressions in @return
+It will reduce the amount of code.

-if you fully understand the structure of what is returned.
+if you fully understand the structure of the expected result.
 Never chase to write the shortest possible functions.
 They may be difficult to maintain later on.
-For simple multiplication, you can use @return

 all at once.
 Then our function will look like this: